Utne Reader

 I’ve never actually written for the Utne Reader, but my work has appeared in the magazine.
 And even before that happened, I felt connected to Utne, probably because I had a connection to a couple of Utnes.

-All of that was surely coincidental to Utne Reader reprinting a piece I wrote in 1995 for New Age — at Peggy’s behest, and despite my own skepticism/cynicism — about spending a weekend in a Texas football stadium filled with members of the Promise Keepers, the evangelical Christian men’s group created by then-University of Colorado football coach Bill McCartney.
+All of that was surely coincidental to Utne Reader reprinting a piece I wrote in 1995 for New Age — at Peggy’s behest, and despite my own skepticism/cynicism.
+The story was about spending a weekend in a Texas football stadium filled with members of the Promise Keepers, the evangelical Christian men’s group created by then-University of Colorado football coach Bill McCartney.

-It was a complex, fascinating story, and a year after its original publication, Utne printed this abridged version:
+It was a complex, fascinating encounter, and a year after the story’s original publication, Utne printed this abridged version:

 Among the Promise Keepers: An inside look at the evangelical men’s movement.